openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 The `step` parameter is only available for dimmers.
 It sets a step value for dimmer increase/decrease actions.
 The parameter is optional and set to 10 by default.

+The `invert` parameter is only available for rollershutters.
+It will invert the up/down direction of the rollerhutter and remap the position to the opposite position.
+The parameter is optional and false by default.

 ## Channels

 For thing type `onOff` the supported channel is `switch`.